 Let’s not forget the Vintage Paul Brett Statesboro’ acoustic and electro- acoustic series of dreadnought, orchestra and parlour guitars in Whisky Sour finish, which proved a best seller and number one choice during the 2020 lockdown period, as thousands of people took the opportunity to learn an instrument.

 2020 also witnessed new and exciting lines launched at Winter NAMM, with the music world’s magazine editors, film crews and dealers eager to get facts and figures on the latest Vintage lines.
 Lines including the Vintage® ProShop™ Unique™ Series featuring popular models put through the hands of the finest Vintage craftsman, with wear and tear patterns accurately placed to match that of a guitar owned and played for decades, with all cosmetics literally undertaken by hand.
 Every finish is a unique one-off, with various weathered distressing processes that give new guitars a killer vintage look, the Vintage way.

-The new Vintage line of Joe Doe Guitars also launched at 2020 Winter NAMM, and had the same enormously high degree of interest.
 In limited edition runs, each guitar is indeed a one off, and based on the chassis of the highly regarded Vintage® V6™, V52™ and V72™.

 “It’s not easy to come up with something different in the guitar world”, says Ben Court, the creative genius behind every Joe Doe guitar.

 “I’ve always loved guitars that tell a story, there are so many iconic holy instruments, the guitar Jimi Hendrix set alight at the Montreux festival and BB King’s Lucille for example, they all have great stories and not just a sum of their parts, they all have a reference.